kkrull/javascript-sandbox/Readme.md

 I tried - and failed - to configure an additional `contextRoot` for `lib/main/javascript`, so that `lib/` can mirror `src/`.
-[Preloading resources](http://searls.github.io/jasmine-maven-plugin/test-mojo.html#preloadSources) does work, although this requires files to be relative to `src/main/javascript`.
-That's why third party libraries are - for now - in `src/main/javascript/vendor` and `src/test/javascript/vendor`.
+[Preloading resources](http://searls.github.io/jasmine-maven-plugin/test-mojo.html#preloadSources) does work, although this requires files to be relative to the JavaScript source directory (reconfigured to `src/main/javascript`).
+That's why third party libraries are - for now - in `src/main/webapp/vendor` and `src/test/javascript/vendor`.

 One such library is used only for testing: [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
 Note that the version selected needs to be compatible with the version of Jasmine we're using (1.3).
 There are some articles